ubports/docs.ubports.com/humanguide/other-design-considerations/convergence.rst

 Input method
 ------------

-Using touch a user can swipe or long-press on a list item to reveal a contextual menu.
+Using touch, a user can swipe or long-press on a list item to reveal a contextual menu.
 Using a pointer (mouse or trackpad) a user can right-click the item to reveal the contextual menu.
 Using a keyboard a user can focus the desired item and press the MENU key to open the context menu.

 .. figure:: /_static/images/humanguide/42.png